 Shinto is an indigenous Japanese religion in East Asia traditionally known for “kami” (gods).
 The kami is thought to be a supernatural entity that can inhabit inanimate objects.

 The Shinto practice is sacred to Japanese culture.
 However, it is taught to those who want to learn about purity and Japanese symbols.
 The Shinto religion is the largest one in Japan, numerically.
 Some beliefs of Shintoism are family respect, purity, respect for nature, and harmony.

 Buddhism is another religion in Japan, where you can get to see Buddhist monks and learn about their practices in meditation and spirituality.
 The design of the Buddhist temple is important as it wards off evil and provides protection.
-You can spend a day at one of these beautiful temples involving yourself in spiritual healing and meditation.
+You can spend a day at one of these beautiful temples, practicing spiritual healing and meditation.

 Learning about new religions is one of the best reasons to visit Japan.
 Most Japanese follow either Buddhism or Shintoism or both.

 See Related: Friend Vacation Ideas